-When you are done with the front end development work, the next thing to do is to make the website live.
-However experience tells me that the real job of a web developer only starts here.
-There are many checks and activities which need to be carried out so that the website can function without any glitch.
-I have listed some tasks that every developer should complete before announcing website to the world:
+When you are done with the front-end development work, the next thing to do is to make the website live.
+However, experience tells me that the real job of a web developer only starts here.
+There are many checks and activities which need to be carried out so that the website can function without any glitches.
+I have listed some tasks that every developer should complete before announcing a website to the world:

 Table of Contents

 Base URLs are stored in the database table ‘core_config_data’, but it can also be accessed through the admin interface if you have access to it: System -> Configuration -> Web.
 While moving the website, these URLs need to be updated, if not all URLs will be referring back to the staging site.
 Further, you should not forget the trailing forward slash.

 Before launching the website, you should turn off all modules that you are not using.
 Some of these modules are Mage_Newsletter, Mage_Wishlist, Mage_Rating, Mage_Poll, and Mage_Tag.

 It is a minor point that often gets overlooked, but it is highly essential for each and every Magento website.
 Favicon brands the window or tab in which the website is open in the user’s browser.
 In addition, it is saved with the bookmark so that visitors can easily identify the web pages from your website.
 Few browsers automatically pick up favicon if you save it in the root directory as favicon.ico.
 Make sure it is picked up every time; therefore, include the following in your head:

 You should not leave the original settings in the HTML head, change the title, and set the Meta description and keywords, as these are imperative for effective search engine optimization.

 System -> Configuration -> General -> Design -> HTML Head

 Placeholder images are shown when any product does not have an image of its own.
 You can create a default set of images for your website and place them in:

 On the other hand, these can be uploaded in admin: